-Effective October 22, 2020, our Chief Financial Officer agreed to provide services pursuant to a certain Contract Chief Financial Officer Agreement, her consulting services relating to internal control remain similar and, in some cases, the same; she retains her position as Treasurer of the Company's Board of Directors.
-There have been no other changes in internal control over financial reporting in the years ended December 31, 2021 and 2020.
+Effective October 22, 2020, our former Chief Financial Officer agreed to provide services pursuant to a certain Contract Chief Financial Officer Agreement, her consulting services relating to internal control remained similar until our new arrangement with a new firm, and; she retains her position as Treasurer of the Company's Board of Directors.
+Effective January 1, 2023, the Company obtained Chief Financial Officer and Certified Public Accountant services from AccountedFor; consulting services remained similar to that of our former consultant.
+There have been no other changes in internal control over financial reporting in the years ended December 31, 2022 and 2021.